Zuzanna Ginczanka: Kraków period

-At the beginning of 1944, apparently as an entirely fortuitous mishap, Janusz Woźniakowski was arrested in a mass łapanka or random round-up of Polish citizens in the street.
-The laundry receipt found on his person indicated the address of Ginczanka's old hideout, no longer occupied by her but a place where Woźniakowski continued to reside with Weinzieher.
+At the beginning of 1944, apparently by pure accident, Janusz Woźniakowski was arrested in a mass łapanka or random round-up of Polish citizens in the street.
+The laundry receipt found on his person indicated the address of Ginczanka's old hideout, no longer occupied by her but a place where Woźniakowski continued to live with Weinzieher.
 During a search of the premises, which a bloodied Woźniakowski was made to witness, Ginczanka's husband, Michał Weinzieher, was additionally arrested.
-On 6 April 1944 there appeared pasted on the walls of Kraków an announcement issued by the "Summary Tribunal of the Security Police" (Standgericht der Sicherheitspolizei) listing 112 names of people sentenced to death: the first 33 names were those on whom the sentence of death had already been carried out, the rest were those awaiting execution.
+On 6 April 1944 an announcement issued by the "Summary Tribunal of the Security Police" (Standgericht der Sicherheitspolizei) appeared pasted on the walls of Kraków listing 112 people sentenced to death: the first 33 were those on whom the sentence of death had already been carried out, the rest were those awaiting execution.
 Janusz Woźniakowski's name is the fifth on the list.
 Michał Weinzieher's is further down.